linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ## Step 5: Install the demo app

-To get a feel for how Linkerd would work for one of your services, you can install the demo application.
-Install it in its own namespace by running:
+To get a feel for how Linkerd would work for one of your services, you can install a demo application.
+The *emojivoto* application is a standalone Kubernetes application that uses a mix of gRPC and HTTP calls to allow the users to vote on their favorite emojis.

+Install *emojivoto* into the `emojivoto` namespace by running:

 ```bash
 curl -sL https://run.linkerd.io/emojivoto.yml \